We may earn a commission when you buy through links in our articles. Learn more.

 • Strengths may not outweigh Stage 2 status

 An old favorite reimagined with a new typing, Tyranitar ex is a monster.
-It comes with 340 HP again (by now you might be thinking this is the norm, but remember, that much health by itself is exceptional) and has two very efficient attacks that can deal a lot of damage.
+It comes with 340 HP again (by now you might be thinking this is the norm, but remember, that much health, by itself, is exceptional) and has two very efficient attacks that can deal a lot of damage.

 Lightning Rampage is, of course, the main draw of the card.
 For the bargain price of just two fighting energy, you can deal 250 damage, provided you have a damaged Pokémon on your bench.